lablup/backend.ai-manager/MIGRATION.md

   Consult [the official doc](https://redis.io/docs/manual/persistence/) for more details.

-* Configure an explicit cron job to execute `backend.ai mgr clear-history -r {retention}` which trims old sessions execution logs from the PostgreSQL and Redis databases to avoid indefinite grow of disk and memory usage of the manager.
+* Configure an explicit cron job to execute `backend.ai mgr clear-history -r {retention}` which trims old sessions' execution records from the PostgreSQL and Redis databases to avoid indefinite grow of disk and memory usage of the manager.

   The retention argument may be given as human-readable duration expressions, such as `30m`, `6h`, `3d`, `2w`, `3mo`, and `1yr`.
 If there is no unit suffix, the value is interpreted as seconds.